istio/istio.io/content/en/docs/ops/configuration/security/migrate-alpha-policy/index.md

 has been deprecated and no longer supported starting with release 1.6.

 It is required to migrate the alpha security policy to the beta version before upgrading to Istio 1.6 and later.
-This blog is a tutorial to help customers who are still using the alpha security policy in a pre 1.6 version to migrate to the beta security policy and unblock the upgrade to Istio 1.6 and later.
+This tutorial helps customers who are still using the alpha security policy in a `pre-1.6` version to migrate to the beta security policy and unblock the upgrade to Istio 1.6 and later.

 ## Overview